ibm-cloud-docs/power-iaas/network-architecture-former.md

 - IBM Cloud infrastructure networks - While the following infrastructure network environments offer different features and are managed separately, they can be connected to each other to provide layer-3 IPv4 traffic flow:
     - Classic - Classic network resources include VLANs, subnets, and SSL Virtual Private Network (VPN) access.
 See [Network security architecture](https://www.ibm.com/cloud/architecture/architectures/network-security-arch/){: external} for a description of the classic network components.
 Bring Your Own IP (BYOIP) is not supported.
     - Virtual Private Cloud (VPC) - VPC network resources include subnets, floating IP addresses, security groups, and VPN gateways.
 For more information, see [About networking](/docs/vpc?topic=vpc-about-networking-for-vpc).
-See [Advanced networking for IBM Cloud VPC](https://www.ibm.com/cloud/architecture/content/course/advanced-networking-for-vpc/){: external} for a one-hour course on VPC networking.
+For more information about a course on VPC networking, see [Advanced networking for IBM Cloud VPC](https://www.ibm.com/cloud/architecture/content/course/advanced-networking-for-vpc/){: external}.
 BYOIP is supported.
     - Power Systems - Network resources include subnets.
 BYOIP is supported.
 - Overlay networks - These networks exist in the IBM Cloud VMware Shared and VMware Dedicated offerings.
 While technically hosted in the IBM Cloud classic infrastructure environment, these networks are implemented in VMware NSX and under your direct control, including the IP addressing schema.
 BYOIP is supported.
 Therefore, overlay networks cannot be routed by the IBM Cloud infrastructure networks; access is through tunnels.
 - External: